bbulkow/OpenPixelControlSerial/README.md

 #### Supported Protocols
 WLED devices support these serial protocols:
 - **AdaLight** - Standard AdaLight protocol (same format as above)
-- **TPM2** - Alternative streaming protocol
+- **TPM2** - Alternative streaming protocol (not well tested by this code)
 - **JSON API** - Configuration and state queries (WLED-specific)

 #### Baud Rate Switching

 WLED has a critical feature for optimal performance: **dynamic baud rate switching**.
 This allows initial handshaking at a standard speed, then switching to higher speeds for LED data transmission.
+The initial handshake speed is set persistantly **ONLY** through the web interface.

+This feature of Baud Rate Switching is *ONLY* done when the hardware type is WLED.
+If the device is ADALIGHT but has any other hardware string, the feature is not attempted.

 **Why This Matters:**
-- WLED defaults to 115200 baud for JSON API communication
+- WLED defaults to 115200 baud for JSON API and discovery
-- LED data transmission can benefit from higher speeds (up to 2Mbps)
+- LED data transmission can benefit from higher speeds (these cheap embedded controlers are stable at 230k or 500k)
 - Baud rate changes are **temporary** and reset on power cycle
-- Must detect the default baud rate before attempting to change it
+- Must detect the default baud rate before attempting to use the controller

 **Baud Rate Change Commands:**